ThirdAILabs/ner-backend/electron-ner-app/README.md

 Ensure that you have a clean python 3.11 environment activated when running the build command.

-/path/to/models should have a directory called python_cnn with cnn_model.pth and qwen_tokenizer inside, or it should have a directory called bolt_udt with udt_complete.model inside.
+/path/to/models should have a directory called python_cnn with cnn_model.pth and qwen_tokenizer inside, or it should have a directory called bolt_udt with model.bin inside.

 To download the qwen_tokenizer folder, run the following:
 ```bash